Naga, Camarines Sur: Economy

 Naga is the Bicol Region's center of commerce and industry.
 Strategically located at the midway of Bicol, Naga is the trade center in Bicol for goods from Luzon and Visayas.
 Naga was inducted into the “Hall of Fame – Most Business Friendly City” by the Philippine Chamber of Commerce & Industry for being a reliable partner to the business community.
-Consistently, Naga is the No. 1 competitive independent component city of the Philippines from 2015-2016; and 2021-2024.
+Based from the Cities and Municipalities Competitiveness Index (CMCI) released annually by the Department of Trade and Industry (DTI), National Competitiveness Council, and United States Agency for International Development since 2013, Naga is the number one most competitive component city in the Philippines from 2015 to 2016; and from 2021 to 2024 out of 116 component cities in the country.

 The city's economy was severely impacted by the COVID-19 pandemic during mid-2020 and was estimated that its assets contracted by around 4% and an unidentified number of small to medium businesses closed.
 In the 2nd quarter of 2021 following the 11-12% quarterly growth of the country, several businesses in the city reopened.
 From 2021, the city is experiencing steady economic improvement and growth.